OutSystems/docs-product/src/getting-started/service-studio.md

 :   Click to download your app as an OutSystems Application Pack `.oap` file)

 Test In Browser button
 :   Click to open your application quickly in a browser for testing.
+Note that this button only shows for Home modules.

 ## App tabs